 Depending on how you apply, you can pay by:

 Your supporting documents (for example birth certificates) will be sent back to you free of charge by normal second class post.

 It usually costs an extra £5 if you want your documents sent back by secure delivery.
 Choose this option on your application if you want to use it.

-You must pay a fee if you need to get a passport urgently or if you want a jumbo passport (50 pages instead of 34).
+You must pay a fee if you need to get a passport urgently or if you want a frequent traveller passport (54 pages instead of 34).

 Don’t include personal or financial information like your National Insurance number or credit card details.

 To help us improve GOV.UK, we’d like to know more about your visit today.
 We’ll send you a link to a feedback form.
 It will take only 2 minutes to fill in.
 Don’t worry we won’t send you spam or share your email address with anyone.